Quality Certified Translations

 1. Certified Translation

-Our translators have been recognised by the Institute of Translation and Interpreting (ITI) and the Chartered Institute of Linguists (CIOL) to certify translations as accurate (either our own or other translators’).
+We are an accredited member of the Association of Translation Companies (ATC) and all our translators have been recognised by the Institute of Translation and Interpreting (ITI) or the Chartered Institute of Linguists (CIOL) to certify our translations as accurate.

 We print a hard copy of your documents and the completed translation.
-We then print a formal statement to certify that the translation is accurate, then bind all the documents together and stamp and sign each page, to prevent tampering.
+We then print a formal statement to certify that the translation is accurate, bind all the documents together and stamp and sign each page.

-Before binding and posting you the final bundle, we send you a scanned copy via email, so you can double check nothing is missing.
-Once you agree, we post it via Royal Mail Special Delivery.
+Before binding and posting you the final bundle, we send you a scanned pdf copy via email.
+We post the hard copy to you via a Royal Mail signed-for service.

 2. Notarised Translation

-We complete the translation and certification documents as in level 1, then present our formal statement to a Notary or Solicitor.
-The Notary also signs and stamps it, to certify it as an official document.
+We complete the translation and certification documents as in level 1, then present our formal statement to a Notary, which we sign in their presence.
+The Notary adds their own certificate, stamp and seal, to certify the translation as an official document.

 3. Apostilled Translation (Legalised Translation)

-An apostille is a stamp of authenticity by an official government body, legalising all the documents.
-In the UK, this is done at the Legalisation Office.
+An apostille is a stamp of authenticity by an official government body, legalising the translation bundle.
+In the UK, this is done at the Legalisation Office of the Foreign, Commonwealth & Development Office (FCDO).

-The documents must already have passed through certification levels 1 & 2, which the Legalisation Office confirms with an apostille certificate.
-For more information on this, please see here.
+The translation must already have passed through certification levels 1 & 2, which the Legalisation Office confirms with an apostille certificate.

 Delivery of final documents

-In all cases, once you have confirmed the documents via email, we post you the certified documents in hard copy, securely bound, with stamps and signatures or initials on each page.
+In all cases, we post you the final documents in hard copy, securely bound, with stamps and signatures or initials on each page.

-Since we deliver your certified documents to you in hard copy, by post, your final delivery time will depend on Royal Mail special delivery.
+Since we deliver your certified documents to you in hard copy, by post, your final delivery time will depend on the Royal Mail service.
 When relevant, we also need to work within the Notary and Legalisation office opening times and availability.

 What do you need to be able to quote?